bcneng/website/netiquette/README.md

 Pasting a random link sometimes does not add much value.
 Consider explaining why you did it.

+Spam is not allowed at any channel.
+Including affiliates links or similar.

 Consider removing the link previews.

 Use emoticons to give a quick feedback.
 Writing _haha_, _jaja_, _XDDD_ or _lol_ does not contribute much.